MRtrix3/mrtrix3/docs/reference/commands/mrtrix_cleanup.rst

     mrtrix_cleanup path [ options ]

--  *path*: Path from which to commence filesystem search
+-  *path*: Directory from which to commence filesystem search

 Description
 -----------